Dr. (Mrs.) Monica Addison

 Profile

-Dr. (Mrs.) Monica Addison, a Development Planner and Agricultural Economist, works at Bureau of Integrated Rural Development (BIRD), Kwame Nkrumah University of Science and Technology (KNUST), Kumasi, Ghana.
-Monica has a PhD in Agricultural Economics, M.Sc. in Development Policy and Planning and B.Sc. in Agriculture (Agricultural Economics option).
-Monica was employed at KNUST in August 1, 2013, as an Assistant Research Fellow and has rose through the ranks to become Senior Research Fellow in August 1, 2022 and a Director of BIRD in November 1, 2023.
-Monica has a primary responsibility for the Bureau’s administration as well as tasked with the responsibility of designing, sourcing for grants and implementing research projects, publishing research findings, attending conferences to disseminate research findings, engaging in community services (local, national and international), teaching, mentoring and supervising student thesis.
+Dr. (Mrs.) Monica Addison is an Agricultural Economist and works at the Bureau of Integrated Rural Development (BIRD), Kwame Nkrumah University of Science and Technology (KNUST) in Kumasi, Ghana.
+Monica holds a PhD in Agricultural Economics, an M.Sc. in Development Policy and Planning and a B.Sc. in Agriculture (Agricultural Economics option).
+She joined KNUST on August 1, 2013, as an Assistant Research Fellow, and has rose through the ranks to advance to Senior Research Fellow on August 1, 2022.
+Subsequently, she was appointed as a Director of BIRD on November 1, 2023.
+In her current role, she oversees the Bureau’s administration and leads BIRD's team in research grants acquisition and management.
+Monica also dedicates approximately 30% of her time to teaching and mentoring students and research assistants at KNUST.

-Over the past 10 years, Monica has worked as an individual consultant as well as a team member to undertake policy relevant research through research grants projects and consultancy services in different projects for government ministries, departments and agencies as well as the donor agencies namely African Development Bank, International Fund for Agricultural Development (IFAD), International Development Association (IDA), USAID, AfDB, USAID, World Bank, UNHCR, AGRA, just to mention a few.
-Monica continues to participate in both national and international conferences to contribute to the visibility of KNUST in the global landscape.
+Over the past three decades, Monica has served both as an individual consultant and as a team member on policy relevant research and consultancies for government ministries, departments and agencies as well as the donor agencies including the African Development Bank, International Fund for Agricultural Development (IFAD), International Development Association (IDA), USAID, AfDB, USAID, World Bank, UNHCR and AGRA.
+She has also facilitated community engagement initiatives in nearby communities (Kwamo, Fumesua and Gyenyase) and in Sene East and Sekyere Afram Plains districts, guiding community members in addressing development challenges.

 Print page